 Following an example on the blog of Liza Daly, JavaScript and interactivity in iBooks, I realized that iBooks supports JavaScript-based interactivity in epub content.
-Liza’s article refers also to Nicholas Gallaguer’s blog, and the article Pure CSS speech bubbles
+Liza’s article refers also to Nicholas Gallaguer’s blog, and the article Pure CSS speech bubbles.

 I am implementing some interactive features to my books in epub format, which I find very interesting indeed.
 Here are some of them taking as an example some pages of the book La Dama Boba, by Lope de Vega (see post).
 In this example, I added some JavaScript-based event handlers.